 The Recipe: Winter Citrus White Sangria

-Why We Love It: This winter citrus white sangria recipe from Boulder Locavore takes from the best winter has to offer.
-Clementines, Cara Cara oranges, kumquats, and a navel orange come together with a white Rioja or pinot grigio, this beverage becomes the ideal brunch sip.
+Why We Love It: This winter citrus white sangria recipe, also from Boulder Locavore, features some of the best fruits winter has to offer: Clementines, Cara Cara oranges, kumquats, and navel oranges.
+When they come together with a white Rioja or pinot grigio, this beverage becomes the ideal brunch sip.

 Pro Tip: For some extra fizz, the blog recommends adding San Pellegrino’s Aranciata sparkling orange beverage.